phalpern/WG21-halpern/task_region_proposal.md

 want to return on a different thread (to avoid stalling overhead), most would probably not need to return with children still running.
 If both concepts were expressed with a single keyword, neither the user nor the compiler would be able to take advantage of this distinction.
+It has also been suggested that these concepts could somehow be combined with the `resumable` keyword being proposed for resumable functions, though it is not yet clear how this combination would work.

 ## Moving Forward with Unresolved Issues